Chamo: Yeah, that's how it is.

 - The wizards of Harry Potter when they really need to contact each other, take an extremely difficult spell most wizards can't cast, and then complicate it by making it talk.
-Also mail taken by owl, which as such moves at a bird's flying speed.
+Also mail taken by owl, which as such moves at a bird's flying speed though it is implied in Harry Potter and the Order of the Phoenix that owls can be teleported part of the way if there's need.
 Oh, and their "stick your head in the fireplace and hope someone is within earshot" method.
 Interestingly, presumably-instantaneous audio-visual communication by magic mirror does exist; it's mentioned exactly once and never used.
+Justified due to 1) the books take place in the 1990s before cell phones and the internet were in widespread use, and 2) it is mentioned that electronic technology doesn't work around Hogwarts because there is "too much magic in the air."

 - Inverted in Fate/Zero.
 Mages tend to scorn and ignore technology because they already have all this stuff using magic.
 Taken advantage of by Combat Pragmatist Kiritsugu, who realizes that cameras are immune to mind-affecting illusion spells and guns don't emit Mana, among other things.

 - Home Improvement: Tim Taylor once got to try out spy-listening equipment with Wilson, and commented that someone should've come up with this conversation-at-a-distance stuff years ago.
 Wilson pointed out that they did — it's called the telephone.